Amid tax storm, Australia's Macquarie leaves open option of HQ move

-SYDNEY (Reuters) - Macquarie Group Ltd (MQG.AX), battling a surprise $4.6 billion tax on Australia's lenders, left open the option of moving its headquarters abroad on Friday, baffling analysts and lawyers who warned a costly shift may do little to avoid the levy.
+SYDNEY, June 2 (Reuters) - Macquarie Group Ltd, battling a surprise $4.6 billion tax on Australia's lenders, left open the option of moving its headquarters abroad on Friday, baffling analysts and lawyers who warned a costly shift may do little to avoid the levy.

 Macquarie has two-thirds of its business and most of its staff outside Australia, but the issue of where its headquarters should be located has not been actively or publicly debated.